mozilla/http-observatory/httpobs/docs/scoring.md

 # HTTP Observatory Scoring Methodology

-**Last Updated:** 2016-06-13 april@mozilla.com<br>
+**Last Updated:** 2016-07-26 april@mozilla.com<br>
 **Author:** april@mozilla.com

-All websites start with a baseline score of 100, and then receive penalties or bonuses from there.
-Although the minimum score is 0, there is no maximum score.
+All websites start with a baseline score of 100, and receive penalties or bonuses from there.
+The minimum score is 0, but there is no maximum score.
+Bonus points are only awarded if the site's score without them is 90 (A) or greater.
 Currently, the highest possible score in the HTTP Observatory is 135.

-Note that although both the letter grade ranges and modifiers are essentially arbitrary, they are based on feedback from industry professionals on how important passing or failing a given test is likely to be.
+Although both the letter grade ranges and modifiers are essentially arbitrary, they are based on feedback from industry professionals on how important passing or failing a given test is likely to be.

 ## Grading Chart